This week I’m sharing with you the fifth and final lesson in flexibility I’ve learned on my international travels.

 Here’s the French cultural perspective: Everything you said triggered a profound thought inside the other person.
 The conversation was so interesting and engaging they had to tell you their thoughts immediately.
 They wanted to ask so many questions to find out more.
 They wanted to show you they were “in” the conversation with you and they were really engrossed in what you were saying.

 In France, the communication style is very responsive.
 What do I mean by that?
 I mean that conversations are very interactive.
 People often interrupt others to indicate interest, attention, and delight with the conversation.
 Lingering silence in French conversation means the topic isn’t very riveting or thought provoking.

 A big learning curve for me in France was to learn that interrupting others during conversation is okay and in fact, it’s actually welcomed, embraced, and a preferred way of talking.

 What I want you to walk away with from this last lesson is to not be offended if you’re in conversation with somebody and they have a different style of communication.
 Maybe that person is used to a more direct style of communication, and you’re not.
 Maybe he/she is more comfortable with silence, and you’re not.

 The key is to keep an open-mind and not immediately assume the other person is ill-mannered or impolite.
 There are many cultural differences at play when you interact across cultures and the other person could very well be picking up cultural differences with your style of communication, too.

-I hope you enjoyed this blog post, and if you haven’t already, please download the audio.
+I hope you enjoyed this blog post.

 Before you go, I want to invite you to join Executive Impressions’ weekly newsletter where you’ll get my insights, tips and advice delivered straight to your inbox every week – and it’s free.